There She Is!!: Characters

-Red Eyes A tall male bunny wearing sun glasses, and artist.
+Red Eyes: A tall male bunny wearing sunglasses, and an artist.
 He was originally created as an antagonist.

-Hana: Hana (하나, translating as "One" or common name in Korea.) is a female cat, and the apparent owner of the band.
+Hana: Hana (하나, translating as "One" or common name in Korea) is a female cat, and the apparent owner of the band.
 She is shown to be very kind, especially towards Doki and Nabi, and has a loving trust in her bodyguard, Pizza.

 Pizza: Pizza (피짜, Pijja) is a large male cat, and Hana's bodyguard.
 He has a noticeable scar over his right eye, but its origin is unknown.

 Gray Rabbit: Gray Rabbit (회색 토끼 Hoisaek Tokki, literally Gray Rabbit) is a large male rabbit who is in love with Hana.
 He is often depicted holding a bouquet of flowers.
 Works as an electrical engineer.

 Step one: "There She Is!!"

 Doki and Nabi meet, and Doki falls in love at first sight, much to Nabi's dismay.

 The first animation in the series was released on the SamBakZa website on April 20, 2003.
 Its soundtrack is the Korean ska song "There she is!!" (떳다! 그녀!!) by Witches (위치스).

 The plot revolves around Doki, a female rabbit, meeting, falling in love with, and chasing Nabi, a male cat, in a world where love between the two species is socially unacceptable.
 The theme of the short is that all love can be accepted and has a chance.
 Nabi attempts to cure Doki's infatuation for him, but after seeing the extent of her love, he gives in and finds something he can appreciate in her.

 A version with English titling was published in 2004 to high acclaim.
-The characters names were not disclosed until 2006, in preparation for the last three steps.
+The characters' names were not disclosed until 2006, in preparation for the last three steps.

 "There She Is!!" was nominated for both the Professional Award and the Cyber Jury Award at the Anima Mundi Web Festival in Rio de Janeiro, Brazil in 2004.
 It won both categories.